mattiabr1/variational-bayes/README.md

-# variational-bayes
+# Variational Bayes

-Algorithms for inference in Gaussian Mixture Models.
+Python implementation of the algorithms used in my Master's thesis.
+Most of them concern inferential methods for the Gaussian Mixture Model, however some demos on (Variational) Autoencoders are also included.